Beads-only Docker quickstart

 Terminal window docker pull soflo1/gemba-core:latest -

-Start from the Beads worktree directory:
+Start from the project worktree directory:

-Terminal window cd /path/to/your/beads-worktreedocker run --rm -it \--name gemba-beads \-p 7666:7666 \-v gemba-data:/data \-v "$PWD:/work" \-e GEMBA_BEADS_ONLY=true \-e GEMBA_BEADS_DIR=/work \soflo1/gemba-core:latest -
+Terminal window cd /path/to/your/beads-worktreedocker run --rm -it \--name gemba-beads \-p 7666:7666 \-v gemba-data:/data \-v "$PWD:/work" \-e GEMBA_BEADS_ONLY=true \-e GEMBA_PROJECT_DIR=/work \soflo1/gemba-core:latest -

 Open the printed